 - Using the paring knife or zester, cut the lime zest into quarter-inch strips.
 Do not cut into the pith, though.

 - Add the lime zest and two Kaffir lime leaves (if using) to the olive oil.
 Allow to simmer for 10 minutes over medium heat.

-- Remove the saucepan from heat and then cover, allowing the zest and leaves to steep for 2 1/2 hours.
+- Remove the saucepan from heat and then cover, allowing the zest and leaves to steep for two-and-a-half hours.

 - Using the fine-mesh sieve, store the oil in an airtight and non-reactive storage container.
 You can leave the zest in the mixture as a garnish.
 Store it in a cool, dry place.
 No need for refrigeration.